Same Day Approval

 Still Serving Veterans – Homebuyer Readiness, Huntsville

-A nonprofit dedicated to helping veterans transition to civilian life, including housing guidance.
+A nonprofit dedicated to helping Veterans transition to civilian life, including housing guidance.

-• Offers one-on-one counseling to prepare veterans for homeownership.
+• Offers one-on-one counseling to prepare Veterans for homeownership.

 • Provides job placement assistance, benefits guidance, and financial readiness programs.